 All GemBuilder functions can recognize a hard break, so the users of your application can terminate Smalltalk execution.
 For example, if your application sends a message to an object (via GciPerform), and for some reason the invoked Smalltalk method enters an infinite loop, the user can interrupt the application.
+GciHardBreak has no effect if called from within a User Action.

 In order for GemBuilder functions in your program to recognize interrupts, your program will need a signal handler that can call the functions GciSoftBreak and GciHardBreak.
-Since GemBuilder does not relinquish control to an application until it has finished its processing, soft and hard breaks must be initiated from a signal handler
+Since GemBuilder does not relinquish control to an application until it has finished its processing, soft and hard breaks must be initiated from a signal handler.